Division of IECB Leadership

 Chiara can be reached by email at latimerc@rowan.edu.

-Kim Wampler joined the Division of DEI in 2024 as Administrative Assistant for Dr. Penny McPherson–Myers.
+Kim Wampler joined the Division of IECB in 2024 as Administrative Assistant for Dr. Penny McPherson–Myers.

 Kim earned her BA in Psychology from Shippensburg University, and her MA in Positive Development Psychology and Evaluation from Claremont Graduate University.
-She enters Rowan with eight years' experience in higher education.
-She began as Administrative Assistant for the diversity team at Dickinson College, and then transitioned to public safety where she was the Safety Services Coordinator.
+She enters Rowan with eight years' experience in higher education as Administrative Assistant for the Diversity Team at Dicksinson College, and later a move to Public Safety.
 She has served on various committees, such as the Queer and Trans Advocacy Committee (QTAC), Take Back the Night Planning Committee (TBTN), COVID Reimplementation Committee, served as departmental representative for the Bias Education and Response Team (BERT), and served as a Title IX specialist (investigator, hearing, panelist, and decision-maker).
 Kim is passionate about strengths-based approaches and issues around belonging.
 She is dedicated to the work of the division and beyond.

 Kim can be reached by email at wamplerk@rowan.edu.